Undergraduate Research and Entrepreneurship Program (UREP)

 - STEP 2: Write a one-page research proposal and in consultation with your faculty mentor.
 The proposal must identify the objective of the project and include an outlined project plan with timeline, milestones, and deliverables.
 Please refer to the sample proposal when preparing for your submission.

 - STEP 3: Submit an application, including approved proposal with your faculty mentor’s signature.
-Due second week of the semester.
+Due February 15, 2019.

 - STEP 4: The Faculty Mentor Committee will review the proposal and notice of project approval will be sent to both the student group and their faculty mentors.